Riktam-Santra/Fludex/README.md

 I'll try to fix these soon.

 ## Things coming next
- - Better image handling to stop exceeding rate limits for no reason at all
+ - A library to add mangas.